edenspiekermann/espi-eslint-config/README.md

 ```

 You can now use this task by running `npm run lint`.

+## Integrating with Prettier
+The config here is actually simply a proxy for Airbnb, prettier and prettier react configurations with a few custom overrides built in.
+One way you can have this code formatted on save though is through an Eslint integration in your code editor.
+We use the ESLint plugin for VSCode and this is configured to run on save.
+The code is then formatted and any errors highlighted in the editor window.

+In VSCode you can select `View > Extensions` or `shift + cmd + x` to view the enabled extensions.
+By selecting ESLint in the list of extensions you can see the options that must be configured to enable format on save.
+You can then select `Code > preferences > settings` or `cmd + ,` to adjust the ESLint configuration settings to format your code on save.

 ## Contributing

 When contributing to this repository, please first check the Github issue to see if this has already been raised or assigned.
 If not feel free to create an issue.